Feature articles, news releases, website and social media management, and comms advice for Curious Minds.

 Feature article exploring the Oramics Machine, a quirky steampunkish invention that revolutionised electronic music.

 The Last Interview - London Science Museum, 2011.

-Interview with former Science Museum Director and leading climate scientist Professor Chris Rapley OBE, revealing his soft spot for the humble Leica camera that won its owner the Purlitzer prize.
+Interview with former Science Museum Director and leading climate scientist Professor Chris Rapley OBE, revealing his soft spot for the humble Leica camera on display that shot the Pulitzer Prize-winning photograph 'Napalm Girl'.